Ninedeadeyes/Dungeon-of-the-Black-Dragon/README.md

 Music written using beepbox

 Work inspired by YouTuber (Learn to Code GCSE).
-Even though his version was a text based adventure, I originally had the idea from looking a his code.
+Even though his version did not have a 2d dungeon and was a pure text based adventure, I originally had the idea from looking at his code.